 We’re so glad that you’re excited to #LiveBold!
 Here are some great ways to continue the conversation and learn more about fitness, healthy aging, and investing in your 100-year-self:

 Follow us on Facebook — come join the conversation!
 We cover #BoldFacts, fitness tips, and more.

-Sign up for our Newsletter – you’ll get Bold’s best insights on fitness, healthy aging, and more, delivered directly to your inbox.
+Reach out to us at email@example.com to be added to our newsletter and you’ll get Bold’s best insights on fitness, healthy aging, and more, delivered directly to your inbox.

 How do I get in touch with support?

 You can reach us via email at firstname.lastname@example.org.
 Prefer to chat over the phone or text message?
 We’re available from 10am–5pm Pacific Time at 650-381-1395.